tlwilliams895/gis-devops/docs/_sources/week04/project/index.rst.txt

     - How did we convert our PostGIS records into our Elasticsearch cluster?
     - How do we change our report layer?
     - Are there any other ways to change the report layer?
-    - What's the differnece between a GeoPoint and a MultiPolygon?
+    - What's the difference between a GeoPoint and a MultiPolygon?
     - What is a FeatureCollection and what is it's relationship to GeoJSON?
     - What makes GeoJSON different from JSON?